Randy Roark

 1985: Clark Coolidge issue of FRICTION is nominated for a Pushcart Prize by Robert Creeley.
 Director of Naropa Institute’s Summer Writing Program.
 Produces their William Burroughs Conference (featuring Allen Ginsberg, Gregory Corso, Anne Waldman, William Burroughs, Eric Mottram, and Burroughs’ biographer Ted Morgan), and The One World Poetry Conference (featuring poets representing four continents and twelve countries, including Nanao Sakaki and Amiri Baraka).

-1984-1986: Produces and hosts “Musical Retrospective” on KUCB (now KAIR), University of Colorado, Boulder, featuring audio documentaries on Brian Eno’s Obscure label, Laurie Anderson, the Sex Pistols, and each year’s Rock and Roll Hall of Fame nominees, etc., etc.
+1984-1986: Produced and hosted “Musical Retrospective” on KUCB (now KAIR), University of Colorado, Boulder.
+The show featured audio documentaries on Brian Eno’s Obscure label, Laurie Anderson, the Sex Pistols, and each year’s Rock and Roll Hall of Fame nominees, etc., etc.

 1990: Studies Ezra Pound with Mary de Rachewiltz (Olga Rudge in attendance) at Brunnenberg Castle in Dorf Tirol, Italy; the writings of James Joyce with the author’s nephew in Dublin, Ireland.
 “Tours” England, Wales, and Scotland with Nancy Covey, studying traditional British folk music with living folk musicians, including Richard Thompson, Fairport Convention, Robin Williamson, Dougie MacLean, Alastair Anderson, Marc Ellington, John Allan, and others.

-1991: Begins Laocoon Press, which has to date published over 40 collections of his poetry, travel writing, memoir, and music writing.
-Graduates with a MFA in Poetry and Prose from Naropa University and gives the student commencement address.
+1991: He begins Laocoon Press, which has published over 40 collections of his poetry, travel writing, memoir, and music writing.
+He graduates with an MFA in Poetry and Prose from Naropa University and gives the student commencement address.

 1992: Cares for Philip Whalen at the Hartford Street Center in S.F. for three weeks, following his open-heart surgery and blindness.